Designing an AI Interface Accessible for Students With Little Digital Literacy

 [a] Starting big, coming up with ideas regardless of feasibility and more for the dream platform.

-[b] Prioritizing core v1 features that are feasible for engineering, provide a foundation for future ideas, and serve as testing benchmarks.
+[b] Prioritizing v1 features that are feasible for engineering, provide a foundation, serve as testing benchmarks.

 [c] This led to our low-fis and general user flow.